The Last Edition: Cast

-ProductionThe Last Edition was the seventh film in Emory Johnson's eight-picture contract with FBO.
+Production

 The motion picture was filmed in and around the "Old Chronicle Building" located at 690 Market Street in downtown San Francisco.
 However, in 1924, The Chronicle commissioned a new headquarters at 901 Mission Street on the corner of 5th Street.
 The Chronicle completed the move in 1925, shortly after the film crews were finished shooting.
 It was also filmed around Cosmo Street close to Hollywood Boulevard.

 Restoration

 At one time, it was believed no copies of this film had survived.
 In 2011, Rob Byrne, a Bay Area film preservationist, discovered a surviving copy of the film in the archives of the EYE Film Institute in the Netherlands.

 The nitrate film was restored in 2013 by the EYE Film Institute and the San Francisco Silent Film Festival to create two new 35mm exhibition prints.
 One copy was made available to the EYE Film Institute and the other to the U.S. Library of Congress.
 The intertitles for the discovered copy were in Dutch and were translated back to the original English.